FarmerTao/Implicit-interval-Mapper/README.md

 ```

 ## Compute Mapper graph mode
 Computing the Mapper graph mode is straightforward.
-A single step forward in the process can yield the distribution Q. Subsequently, the Mapper graph mode can be derived using the `get_mode_graph()` function.
+A single step forward in the process can yield the distribution Q. Subsequently, the Mapper graph mode can be derived using the `get_mode_graph()` function, the return is a networkx graph.

 ```python